St. David Garejeli Church Mamadaviti

-Mamadaviti Church on Mtatsminda Mount is a domed temple erected in 1859-1871.
-It is dedicated to St. David Garejeli - the Holy Father, who spread Orthodox Christianity in Georgia in the 6th c and lived in a small cell where the church is now located.
+Mamadaviti Church on Mtatsminda Mount is a domed temple erected in Tbilisi 1859-1871.
+The Church is dedicated to St. David Garejeli - the Holy Father, who spread eastern Christianity - Orthodox - in Georgia church in the 6th c and lived in a small cell here, where the church is now located.

 Three natural springs are linking from rocky wall and grotto in the yard.
 Two stored free-standing bell tower with golden mosaic cross is used as separate small sanctuary.

-It is easy to spot from the center of the city, located high up on the hill of Mtatsminda (Georgian meaning: St. Mountain).
-Accessible with a cable tram - funicular, has a beautiful view of the city.
+It is easy to spot the temple from the center of Tbilisi.
+Mamadaviti Church is located high up on the middle level of Mtatsminda hill.
+(Georgian meaning: St. Mountain).
+Accessible either with a cable tram - funicular, or by walking, it has a beautiful view of the city.

 Mamadaviti is notable for pantheon of Georgian writers and public figures next to the church - prominent Georgian writers, artists, scholars, and national heroes’ tombs are here.
 The pantheon was officially established in 1929